Divorce, now known as dissolution of marriage, and family law are interrelated terms and cover numerous areas including the following:

 Dissolution of Marriage (divorce) actions in Colorado begin with the filing of summons and petition with the court, normally in the county where one or both parties reside.
 After filing, the court issues a case management order setting out responsibilities of the parties and certain requirements of the conduct of the case.
 The court will also set an initial status conference.

 The parties are then required to provide mandatory disclosures of various financial documents such as tax returns, bank records and credit card statements.
 For disputes involving children, a mental health expert or experienced attorney might be appointed to represent the children and assist the parties and the court in determining what is in the children’s best interest.
 After disclosure is complete, and assets that require valuation have been addressed, the settlement process begins.

 Most courts require that the parties use a mediator to settle their differences before they take the matter before the judge.
 Settlement, particularly through mediation, is an economical and more civilized way to resolve issues when the attorneys work aggressively toward that end.
-However, when settlement becomes impossible and trial becomes necessary, our attorneys will vigorously advance your reasonable requests and goals.
+However, when settlement becomes impossible and trial becomes necessary, our divorce lawyers in Castle Rock will vigorously advance your reasonable requests and goals.